Nana Ama Dokua Asiamah-Adjei: 2020 election

 In the 2020 Ghanaian general election, she again won the Akropong/Akuapem North Constituency parliamentary seat with 26,646 votes making 55.3% of the total votes cast whilst the NDC parliamentary candidate Justice Kotey Amasah had 10,505 votes making 21.8% of the total votes cast, an Independent parliamentary candidate Adjei Twumasi William Kwabena had 10,444 votes making 21.7% of the total votes cast, the PNC parliamentary candidate Desmond Twumasi Ntow had 421 votes making 0.9% of the total votes cast and the CPP parliamentary candidate Gifty Mercy Anakwa had 146 votes making 0.3% of the total votes cast.

 2024 Election

 Prior to the up coming 2024 election, Nana Ama Dokua made a declaration in December 2023, her intention to cross constituency as she intended to aspire for the parliamentary seat of Okaikwei North Constituency in the Greater Accra Region.
 A petition was filed against her by Kingsley Anyamasah during the organized voter registration exhibition by the Electoral Commission of Ghana, which questioned the case of whether Nana Ama Dokua was eligible to vote in Okaikwei North.
 The case was ruled in her favour as court dismissed the petition challenging her eligibility to vote in Okaikwei North.

 Committee

 Adjei was a member of the Defence and Interior Committee.

 Personal life

-Adjei is married to Charles Cromwell Nanabanyin Bissue and they have a son and two daughters.
+Adjei has two sons and two daughters.
 She identifies as a Christian.